 We evaluate our benchmark using three different types of baseline agents with multimodal models as a backbone.
-Each type is distinguished by the type of video input provided to the model/agent.
 At each step, the agent is given the task objective, 2 in-context examples, current state s, and the input video to the objective as context to generate one action.
-We describe each type in detail below.

-4.1 VIDEO IN-CONTEXT AGENT
+4.1 Video In-Context Agent

 We define a video input agent that takes the video in at every time step to generate actions.
 We provide the whole video in-context to the model with the Gemini model.
-The Gemini model automatically processes the audio, eliminating the need to process audio separately.
-The specific prompts we use are in Appendix E. We use Set-of-Marks on the website HTML page, the Set-of-Marks element tree string, and the prompt along with the video as input to the model.
+The Gemini model automatically processes the audio, eliminating the need to process audio secretly.
+The specific prompts we use are in Appendix D. We use Set-of-Marks on the website HTML page, the Set-of-Marks element tree string, and the prompt along with the video as input to the model.